Cabin Beds – FAQs

 Do cabin beds come with desks?

-Some children’s cabin beds include a built-in desk or practical surface area, depending on their style.
+Yes, some cabin beds include a built-in desk or practical surface area, depending on their style.

-Are cabin beds suitable for adults?
+Are kids' cabin beds suitable for adults?

-In theory, an adult can sleep in a cabin bed as long as the bed’s maximum weight limit isn’t exceeded.
+In theory, an adult can sleep in a kids' cabin bed as long as the bed’s maximum weight limit isn’t exceeded.

 A single mattress weighs around 10–15kg, leaving more than enough to support a typical child, teen or small adult.